Sep 08, 2023

 1. Confirm the URL Is Correct

-This might sound obvious, but the 401 error code might appear if the user entered the wrong URL in the browser’s address bar.
+The 401 error code might appear if the user entered the wrong URL in the browser’s address bar.

 Before you attempt the other methods, check the URL you’ve typed in.
 Verify whether there are any special characters or numbers you may have missed.